rudyravelindev/se_project_coffeeshop/README.md

 2. CSS3 for styling, with a focus on modern design techniques like flexbox and animations.
 3. Google Fonts for typography.
 4. YouTube API embedding for displaying recipe videos.

-# Plans for Improving the Project

-1. I want to create create a dark mode toggle to enhance user accessibility.
+5. I want to create create a dark mode toggle to enhance user accessibility.
-2. Implement form validation for the reservation form, displaying real-time error messages for invalid inputs.
+6. Implement form validation for the reservation form, displaying real-time error messages for invalid inputs.